 Step 13 - Done

-Lift the jars out of the water and let them cool without touching or bumping them in a draft-free place (usually takes overnight) You can then remove the rings if you like.
+Lift the jars out of the water and let them cool without touching or bumping them in a draft-free place (usually takes overnight) You can then remove the rings if you like, but if you leave them on, at least loosen them quite a bit, so they don't rust in place due to trapped moisture.
 Once the jars are cool, you can check that they are sealed verifying that the lid has been sucked down.
 Just press in the center, gently, with your finger.
 If it pops up and down (often making a popping sound), it is not sealed.
 If you put the jar in the refrigerator right away, you can still use it.
 Some people replace the lid and reprocess the jar, then that's a bit iffy.
 If you heat the contents back up, re-jar them (with a new lid) and the full time in the canner, it's usually ok.
 Don't worry if you see the tomatoes floating above a layer of liquid; that's normal.
 Tomatoes have a lot of water in them and it separates a bit.
 If I had packed the tomatoes in the jars a bit tighter or squeezed for of the free liquid out of them before packing them in the jars, the water layer would be reduced.

 Now, just store them in a cool, dark place and use them as needed over the next year!